hariniisathappan/PCOS_Classification_Using_Machine_Learning/README.md

 ## 👩‍💻 Author

-**Harinii S** — School of Chemical and Biotechnology, Division of Bioinformatics, SASTRA Deemed to be University, Thanjavur -B.Tech-Bioinformatics (Hons), Minor Specialization in AI/ML.
+**Harinii S** — School of Chemical and Biotechnology, Division of Bioinformatics, SASTRA Deemed to be University, Thanjavur
+*B.Tech Bioinformatics (Hons), Minor Specialization in AI/ML*

 ---
 ## 📄 License

 This project is licensed under the MIT License.